simplyaltis/SimplyAltis-AltisLife/README.md

 - Crafting now adds the weapon in your backpack or in your hands
 - Added new restaurants featuring the new food items in kavala
 - Removed unnecessary things in mission file
+- Updated the persistent wanted list: optimized and fixed some bugs